n1k0/casperjs-docs/events-filters.rst

 **Arguments:** ``None``

 Emitted when the embedded browser is asked to go back a step in its history.

 ``capture.saved``
 ~~~~~~~~~~~~~~~~~

 **Arguments:** ``targetFile``

-Emitted when a screenshot image has been captured.
+Emitted when a :index:`screenshot` image has been captured.

+.. index:: click

 ``click``
 ~~~~~~~~~